0x20A9/lslng/README.md

 # lslng

-sh script to list the programming languages installed on your machine. tested on linux
+sh script to list & parse version info about the programming languages installed on your machine.

+tested on linux